Elective monarchy: Afghanistan

-Iran
+Persia/Iran

-The Parthian Empire (248 BCE–224 CE), also known as the Arsacid Empire, is considered to be the oldest elective monarchy in the Asia.
-The King of Kings has been required to undergo an assembly of the nobles called Mahestān, as a vote of approval before being allowed to ascend to the imperial throne or to be removed from the power.
+The Parthian Empire (248 BC–224 AD), also known as the Arsacid Empire, is considered to be the oldest elective monarchy in Asia.

-Other monarchs, such as the former Shah of Iran, have been required to undergo a parliamentary vote of approval before being allowed to ascend to the throne.

 Mongol Empire

 In the Mongol Empire, the Great Khan was chosen by the Kurultai.
 This was often convened in the capital.
 Other critical leadership positions were also assigned.

 Korea

 The ancient Korean kingdom of Silla elected its first king by a conference of tribal and village elders in 57 BC.
 Unified Silla's kings were elected by the aristocracy whose powers were on par with the king.
 In the kingdom of Goguryeo, the ruler was originally chosen from among the heads of the five tribes, most often the Sono tribe.

+Siam/Thailand

+There were several occasions that the Kingdom of Siam and Thailand turned to a semi-elective monarchy system to settle the succession of the crown among disputed heirs: